 If you count as an employee, the family you’re working for is responsible for withholding Social Security and Medicare (FICA) taxes from your pay and paying a matching portion of employer FICA taxes.
 The family is also responsible for giving you a Form W-2 so you can file your personal income tax return, not a Form 1099, which is only used for independent contractors.

 Do you typically get paid under the table and ignore taxes?
-Learn about the Reasons Why It's Important to be Paid Legally »
+Learn why it’s important to be paid legally.

 If you’re an independent contractor, you’ll file your taxes using a Form 1099, and you’re responsible for paying both the employer and employee portions of FICA taxes.
 This IRS guide for those who are self-employed or own a small businesses can be a helpful resource.